 These forces often appear in combination.
 For example:

-- Ease of use: If your product is easier to use than alternatives, it can exert a pull force and reduce inertia (it’s less effort to learn to use, shorter time to value)
+- Ease of use: If your product is easier to use than alternatives, it can exert a pull force and reduce inertia (it’s less effort to learn to use, a shorter time to value).

 - Product quality: The ultimate test is whether a product solves a real problem well, relative to alternatives.
-The better your product is, the more the advantages will outweigh concerns
+The better your product is, the more the advantages will outweigh the concerns.

 What “counts” as product adoption will be specific to your product, but there are some important common metrics: